epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 </tbody>
 </table>

+*Table 2: Estimated reproduction numbers (90% credible intervals) for the Wuhan outbreak conditioned on case data from the 25th of January, for scenarios with a SARS-like serial interval.
+Stratified by initial transmission event size and duration.*

 <table>
-<caption>Estimated reproduction numbers (90% credible intervals) for the Wuhan outbreak conditioned on case data from the 25th of January, for scenarios with a SARS-like serial interval.
-Stratified by initial transmission event size and duration.</caption>
 <thead>
 <tr class="header">
 <th style="text-align: left;">Transmission event size vs. Transmission event duration</th>